orionjs/orionjs/docs/schema.md

-// The following will throw a ValidationError await validate(bookSchema, {title: 'The Book'}) // The author is missing await validate(bookSchema, {title: 'The Book',author: 'The author',releaseDate: 3}) // releaseDate should be type date
+// The following will throw a ValidationError await validate(bookSchema, {title: 'The Book'}) // The author is missing await validate(bookSchema, {title: 'The Book', author: 'The author', releaseDate: 3}) // releaseDate should be type date
 ```

 ## Schema rules